 The Allowance for Combined Service Annuity was also based on a recommendation by a former actuary.
 We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of the assignment.
+We note that the LCPR has recently completed a review of this assumption.
+This review recommended changes to this assumption, expected to be effective at a future date.

 Investment return 0.00% per annum.
-Benefit increases after retirement 2.00% per annum through 2035 and 2.50% thereafter.
+Benefit increases after retirement 2.00% per annum.
 Salary increases 5.00% annually.
 Inflation 2.75% annually.
 Mortality rates Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment, set forward three years for males and set back one year for females.
 Healthy Post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment.
 The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 120.
 We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.
 Disabled N/A Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
 Withdrawal Ultimate rates based on actual experience.
 Rates are shown in rate table.